ProjectPythia/pythia-foundations/core/overview.md

 rather than having to remember the numeric index corresponding to that ward and date.
 This labelled array feature,
-combined with a bunch of other features that streamline common statistical and plotting tasks traditionally performed with SciPy, datetime and matplotlib, greatly simplifies the code development process (read: less lines of code).
+combined with a bunch of other features that streamline common statistical and plotting tasks traditionally performed with SciPy, datetime and Matplotlib, greatly simplifies the code development process (read: less lines of code).

 One of the limitations of pandas